 He’s pretty hard to make out, but this is what I believe to be a baby milk snake!
 We encountered him on a walk a few days ago.
 It was already dark, and his camouflage was in full effect, but we had the power of a flash light on our side.
 Milk snakes are great because they eat insects when they’re young and rodents when they are older.
 You can’t tell from this photo, but his markings were bright red.

-Kelly reads everything, writes weird depressing fiction, and always has a migraine.
+Kelly reads everything, writes strange fiction, and always has a migraine.
 She lives in Pittsburgh, PA, with her partner D.J., their dog, a lot of tea, and too many books.
-In a perfect world, she updates this blog every Tuesday and Thursday with essays on writing, living with chronic illness, and navigating this big/small world we live in.
+In a perfect world, she updates this blog once a week with essays on writing, living with chronic illness, and navigating this big/small world we live in.
 Keep reading...